(This article was updated on November 2017)

 I need help understanding when I have to enroll in insurance under Obamacare or whether I’m exempt.

 Generally speaking, if you are a citizen of the United States, you are now required to major medical insurance with minimum essential coverage.
-The deadline to have insurance for next year is January 31, 2017.
-Open enrollment starts on November 1, 2016.
+The deadline to have insurance for next year is December 15, 2017.
+Open enrollment started on November 1, 2017.
 There are, however, categories of people that are not required to get insurance under Obamacare.
 These groups of people are considered exempt from the individual mandate and only have to comply with the law if and when they are no longer part of the exempt group.
 Here are the categories: